Saint Hedwig of Silesia: Poland's Crown and Glory « Catholic Insight

-It’s a special day for the Polish, as one of their patrons is celebrated, at least here in Canada, on this day – normally, Saint Hedwig of Silesa (+1243) is commemorated on the 16th – that day of four saints, as well as the anniversary of the cardinals choosing a Polish bishop, Karol Wojtyla, as the next successor of Peter back in 1978, a providential decision that Hedwig likely had a heavenly hand in.
+It’s a special day for the Polish, as one of their patrons is celebrated, at least here in Canada, on this day – normally, Saint Hedwig of Silesa (+1243) (not to be confused with the other Saint Hedwig, Queen of Poland, who died in 1399) is commemorated on the 16th – that day of four saints, as well as the anniversary of the cardinals choosing a Polish bishop, Karol Wojtyla, as the next successor of Peter back in 1978, a providential decision that Hedwig likely had a heavenly hand in.

 But here in our Dominion, we celebrate one of our own, Saint Marguerite D’Youville, on the 16th, so Hedwig gets moved.
 Like Marguerite, Hedwig married young, at what we would consider the too-tender age of twelve, but things were different back then (not least, lives were considerably shorter).
 But unlike the erstwhile Mrs. D’Youville four centuries hence, yoked to a deadbeat drunkard who left her heavily in debt with an untimely death (we can only hope that her prayers helped to somehow to save him), Hedwig’s match was quite a happy one, to Henry the Bearded, son and heir to the Duke of Silesia, who helped his wife in her apostolic way of life.
 Henry supported his wife’s hosting banquets for the poor, and giving away much in alms, not least to monasteries and schools (hence, her depiction in art with a church under her arm).
 Hedwig – a princess who could have lived in luxury had she wanted – was so devoted to poverty that people could not even give her things, for she would right away give them away.
 Once, the bishop ordered her to wear her shoes, as the princess would wander around discalced; so when Hedwig showed up still barefoot, his grace asked where be the footwear – and Hedwig had them tied around her waist, wearing them, sort of.